dror27/dk-shack/vol2/songs/en/Furlough Fraud Song.md

 Or simply\
 As Patrick Cannon, Barrister at law, writes:\
 \
-“Employees on furlough cannot do any work\
+"Employees on furlough cannot do any work\
-for their employer” day or night\
+For their employer" day or night\
 \
 Still, unbeknownst to him\
 John was committing\